Scientist just found a previously unknown part of the human brain

 The region is found near the brain-spinal cord junction.

-World-renowned cartographer of the brain, Scientia Professor George Paxinos AO, from Neuroscience Research Australia (NeuRA) has recently discovered a previously unknown hidden part of the brain.
-He found the region close to brain-spinal cord junction.
+World-renowned brain cartographer Scientia Professor George Paxinos AO from Neuroscience Research Australia (NeuRA) has recently discovered a previously unknown hidden part of the brain.
+He found the region close to the brain-spinal cord junction.

-Scientists have named this region as Endorestiform Nucleus.
-This discovery is expected to help scientists explore cures for diseases including Parkinson’s disease and motor neuron disease.
+Scientists have named this region the Endorestiform Nucleus.
+This discovery is expected to help scientists explore cures for diseases, including Parkinson’s and motor neuron disease.

 The Endorestiform Nucleus was hidden within the inferior cerebellar peduncle(Credit: NeuRA)